Rahullkumr/Angular-session/README.md

 ## Installation

-1. Install node lts version(if not installed):
+1. Install node:
 ```
-nvm install --lts
+nvm install 16.10    (only 16.1 is working in codespace)
 node --version
-nvm use --lts
 ```

 2. Install Angular: